momalab/TERMinatorSuite/README.md

 ### TERMinator Suite Benchmark Categories
-* __Encoder Applications__: This class comprises three real-life cryptographic and hash applications (namely `Speck`, `Simon` and `Jenkins`), which are demanding in terms of bitwise operations and branch decisions on encrypted values, and allow assessing the BRO of the target abstract machine.
+* __Encoder Benchmarks__: This class comprises three real-life cryptographic and hash applications (namely `Speck`, `Simon` and `Jenkins`), which are demanding in terms of bitwise operations and branch decisions on encrypted values, and allow assessing the BRO of the target abstract machine.

 * __Synthetic__: In this class we have the `NQueens` and `Tak` algorithms, which evaluate the universality of the underlying abstract machine using recursion, in addition to making branch decisions on encrypted control values (a critical functionality for encrypted computation).